E-FEDOTOVA/E-FEDOTOVA/README.md

 - 👋 Hi, I’m @E-FEDOTOVA
 - 👀 I’m interested in learning more about programing
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning C++ and php
-- 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me at fedotova0e0v@gmail.com

 <!---